moustafa2121/MarketScanner/README.md

 ```sh
 scrapy crawl spider -O websitedata.json
 ```
 5-	Run the postScraperJsonCleaner on the outputted json.
-This will\
+This will:\
   a.
 Clean the data (this will vary between websites as they each have their own mess and inconsistencies)\
   b.
 Place the cleaned data into a json compatible with the function that will populate the DB\
 6-	Uncomment code corresponding in the populateDB function in app.py\